 Teriyaki sauce is not the sauce you want added to your entrée when you are part of the nobread crowd.
 Why?
 Teriyaki sauce has four main components- soy sauce, sake, sugar and ginger- and all teriyaki sauces contain gluten from the wheat in the soy sauce.
-Now, thanks to Glaze Teriyaki, a fast casual teriyaki grill located that originated in New York City, nobread-ers no longer have to fear when they hear the word “teriyaki.”…
+Now, thanks to Glaze Teriyaki, a fast casual teriyaki grill located in Chicago and several cities around the US, nobread-ers no longer have to fear when they hear the word “teriyaki.”…